clearblueskymind/MECFS-Wellness-Journal/DearDr.Otto-2025-07-14.md

 This was a personal adjustment and may be worth reviewing together.

-Also, I'm back on Benadryl at night.
+Also, I'm back on Benadryl at night rather than the hydroxyzine and I'm mostly using the lorazepam rather than the clonazepam.

 ---